turbinenreiter/MicroPythonSmallSats/text/Background.md

 B = \\frac{E^{\\frac{2}{3}}}{3000}
 \\end{equation}

-The HCM uses an extremely simplistic code analysis, counting operators and operands, to derive comparable metrics, which can also be used to make predictions based on past experiences.
+The \\gls{HCM} uses an extremely simplistic code analysis, counting operators and operands, to derive comparable metrics, which can also be used to make predictions based on past experiences.
 The metrics can be used to compare the complexity of implementations across languages, but due to the simplicity of the method the results do not translate well into a factor of usability.
 They heavily reflect program length and expressiveness, both of which are not sufficient to judge readability and writability.
 Furthermore, the predictions that can be made rely on statistics that are neither readily available nor easy to obtain.
 For this study, I will completely disregard the predictive measures, as it is not possible in the scope of this work to obtain the data needed to find legitimate and reproducible factors for them.

-### Cyclomatic complexity (CC)
+### \\gls{CC}

-Cyclomatic complexity (CC) measures how much decision logic a program contains.
+\\gls{CC} measures how much decision logic a program contains.
 It describes how many valid paths through a program exist, which is of special relevance for testing: every possible path has to be tested.
 These paths are described by a control flow graph.
 Nodes in this graph describe computational statements, edges represent the transfer of control between nodes.
-The CC is calculated from the number of nodes $n$, edges $e$ and connected components $p$ as shown in equation \\ref{eq:cc} [@mccabe].
+The \\gls{CC} is calculated from the number of nodes $n$, edges $e$ and connected components $p$ as shown in equation \\ref{eq:cc} [@mccabe].

 \\begin{equation}
 \\label{eq:cc}
 CC = e - n + 2 * p
 \\end{equation}

-The same algorithm implemented in two different programming languages can have a different CC for both:
+The same algorithm implemented in two different programming languages can have a different \\gls{CC} for both:

 * a more expressive language needs less statements, reducing the number of nodes
 * a dynamic language reduces the number of edges because it doesn't need logic to handle different data types